onfido/react-native-sdk/README.md

 ### 5. Localization

-Onfido SDKs support a number of out-of-the-box translations.
+The SDK supports and maintains the following 6 languages:

+ - English (en) 🇬🇧
+ - Spanish (es) 🇪🇸
+ - French (fr) 🇫🇷
+ - German (de) 🇩🇪
+ - Italian (it) 🇮🇹
+ - Portuguese (pt) 🇵🇹

 However, you can add your own translations.

 #### Android